partykit/partykit/apps/blog/src/content/blog/ai-interactions-with-tldraw.md

 <video autoplay muted loop src="/content-images/ai-interactions-with-tldraw/Notion AI en-US.mp4"></video>

 [Notion AI](https://www.notion.so/product/ai) is really smart: a menu command like _’Change tone’_ is a great affordance.
-You’re likely to notice the feature before you need it, and change your workflow to take advantage of it. _(The video above is taken from their marketing site.)_
+You’re likely to notice the feature before you need it, and change your workflow to take advantage of it. _The video above is taken from their marketing site._

 ([Replit Ghostwriter](https://replit.com/site/ghostwriter) has a great spin on this.
 You choose a command like _’Generate’_ and then add a free-text prompt to nuance the AI.)

 **~~Proactive.~~** The affordance gain is great.
 But context menus aren’t an interface which makes it easy for the AI to jump in.
 If the AI knows it can be super helpful, wouldn’t it be great if it put its hand up to offer?

-<video autoplay muted loop src="/content-images/ai-interactions-with-tldraw/robin sloan-rnn-example-1.mp4"></video>
+<video autoplay muted loop src="/content-images/ai-interactions-with-tldraw/robin-sloan-rnn-example-1.mp4"></video>

+Here’s another human-AI interaction mode.

 One of the best patterns we have is _ghosted text for suggested autocomplete._ This is how [GitHub Copilot](https://github.com/features/copilot/) has worked since it launched in 2021 — another AI that I collaborate with daily.